-The NYU Steinhardt Department of Communicative Sciences and Disorders (CSD) has a solid reputation in New York City and State, as well as at the national level, resulting in the development of strong relationships with renowned field placement sites for our students.
+The NYU Steinhardt Department of Communicative Sciences and Disorders (CSD) is highly regarded within New York City and the State, as well as at the national level, resulting in the development of strong relationships with renowned field placement sites for our students.

-Clinical practicum and field placement courses allow you to experience firsthand the role of the speech-language pathologist in a variety of unique settings.
+Following the completion of theoretical courses, graduate student clinicians participate in a five-term Clinical Practicum and Field Placement Sequence (Practicum I-V) which consists of experiential elements (on-campus clinical immersions in Practicum I & II, and field placement externships for the remaining three courses) and accompanying seminar courses which are integral to the Speech@NYU clinical learning experience.
+Clinical practicum seminar courses and field placement experiences allow you to experience firsthand the role of the speech-language pathologist in a variety of unique settings.
+During these experiences, you will aim to understand, assess, and treat individuals across the lifespan and with ASHA’s Big Nine.
 You will take on both clinical and nonclinical responsibilities while mastering the clinical and professional competencies set forth by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).

 Required Direct Contact Hours